 Our goal is to establish a four-mile corridor of monarch butterfly habitat in south Napa, just 15 miles north of the closest overwintering site on Mare Island in Vallejo.

-NVLA was the first school garden in Napa County to register a Waystation with Monarch Watch (#49,500).
-Shaped into a heart by the committed parent volunteers, this garden was installed in 2024 by the Dirt Girls program participants.
-Replacing dilapidated raised beds, this habitat became the heart of their school garden. 🧡
+NVLA was the first school garden in Napa County to register their habitat with Monarch Watch (#49,500).
+Parent volunteers shaped the new bed into a butterfly.
+It was then planted by the Dirt Girls program participants in spring of 2024.
+Replacing dilapidated raised beds, this habitat became the heart of their school garden. ๐งก

 Are you ready to plant a Monarch Waystation in your school garden?